Criteria for Selecting a Pet Food

 - A superior source of animal protein such as whole fresh meats (chicken, lamb, etc.) or single-source meat meals (chicken meal, pork meal, lamb meal, etc.).
-An ingredient listed as Meat and July 29, 2009le-meat source such as chicken or chicken meal as the first ingredient.
+An ingredient listed as Meat and le-meat source such as chicken or chicken meal as the first ingredient.
 Two or three meat sources are even better, as they provide a broader amino acid profile.

 - Meat sources that are free of antibiotics and added hormones.